jacobfinkx/jacobfinkx/README.md

 ## Hi there, I'm Jacob 👋

-I'm an aspiring data analyst with experience in R, Python, SQL, and econometric modeling.
-I enjoy turning messy data into clear insights and building clean, reproducible workflows.
+I'm an aspiring data analyst with experience in R, Python, SQL, and econometric modeling I enjoy turning messy data into clear insights

 🎓 BBA in Economics
 📊 Interests: econometrics, data visualization, and analytics projects